 proposed tunnel between Tamhini and Mugaon.
 Work on the inter village

 road from Mugaon to Dhamanohol is completed (6 kms).
 Rehabilitation

 work on new gaothans has commenced.
 This rehabilitation will also help

 augment the construction of the first phase of the apartments in

 Lavasa has also initiated a number of development and empowerment

 programs for the local community.
 Some of the key initiatives include

-and counseling for students of Zilla Parishad (ZP) schools, creche for
+and counseling for students of Zilla Panshad (ZP) schools, creche for

 labor children; starting the Apollo Lavasa Primary Health Centre at